tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-how-to-search-for-data.md

       <td>
         <p>
-          WHERE au_lname LIKE &#8216;de[^l]%&#8217; all author last names starting with de and where the following letter is not l.
+          WHERE au_lname LIKE &#8216;de[^l]%' all author last names starting with de and where the following letter is not l.
         </p>
       </td>
     </tr>
   </table>
 </div>

-Let&#8217;s take a look at some examples, first create this table and insert some data.
+Let's take a look at some examples, first create this table and insert some data.

 sql
 CREATE TABLE TestLike (SomeCol VARCHAR(200))